Hybrid Transfer in Deep Reinforcement Learning for Ads Allocation: Abstract

-Ads allocation, that allocates ads and organic items to limited slots in feed with the purpose of maximizing platform revenue, has become a popular problem.
-However, e-commerce platforms usually have multiple entrances for different categories and some entrances have few visits.
-Data accumulated on these entrances can hardly support the learning of a good agent.
-To address this challenge, we present Similarity-based Hybrid Transfer for Ads Allocation (SHTAA), which can effectively transfer the samples as well as the knowledge from data-rich entrance to other data-poor entrance.
-Specifically, we define an uncertainty-aware Markov Decision Process (MDP) similarity which can estimate the MDP similarity of different entrances.
-Based on the MDP similarity, we design a hybrid transfer method (consisting of instance transfer and strategy transfer) to efficiently transfer the samples and the knowledge from one entrance to another.
-Both offline and online experiments on Meituan food delivery platform demonstrate that our method can help to learn better agent for data-poor entrance and increase the revenue for the platform.
+Ads allocation, which involves allocating ads and organic items to limited slots in feed with the purpose of maximizing platform revenue, has become a research hotspot.
+Notice that, platforms (e.g., e-commerce platforms, video platforms, food delivery platforms and so on) usually have multiple entrances for different categories and some entrances have few visits.
+Data from these entrances has low coverage, which makes it difficult for the agent to learn.
+To address this challenge, we propose \textbf{S}imilarity-based \textbf{H}ybrid \textbf{T}ransfer for \textbf{A}ds \textbf{A}llocation (SHTAA), which effectively transfers samples as well as knowledge from data-rich entrance to data-poor entrance.
+Specifically, we define an uncertainty-aware similarity for MDP to estimate the similarity of MDP for different entrances.
+Based on this similarity, we design a hybrid transfer method, including instance transfer and strategy transfer, to efficiently transfer samples and knowledge from one entrance to another.
+Both offline and online experiments on Meituan food delivery platform demonstrate that the proposed method could achieve better performance for data-poor entrance and increase the revenue for the platform.

 \ccsdesc[500]{Information systems~Computational advertising} \ccsdesc[500]{Information systems~Online advertising} \ccsdesc[500]{Information systems~Electronic commerce}

 \keywords{Ads Allocation, Reinforcement Learning, Transfer Learning}